kernel-machine/vit4v/README.md

 - `--worker`: Number of workers for data loading (default: 8).

 ### Running `test_video.py`

+The model is tested on the original videos left for validation.

 ```bash
 python test_video.py --model <path_to_model> --video <path_to_video> [options]